-BadParameter IncorrectState PermissionDenied AuthorizationFailed AuthenticationFailed

-- the behaviour of each individual read is as in the normal read method, and all notes from

-- the read() method apply.

-- an exception MUST be thrown if any of the individual reads detects a condition which would raise an exception for the normal

-- read() method.

-- the notes about memory management from the buffer class apply.

-- if for any of the given iovecs no len_in is given, then the buffer size is used as len_in.
-If that is also not available, a 'BadParameter' exception is thrown.

-- if the file was opened WriteOnly, a

-'PermissionDenied' exception is thrown.
+NotImplemented Throws: IncorrectState BadParameter PermissionDenied AuthorizationFailed AuthenticationFailed Timeout NoSuccess Notes: - the behavior of each individual write is as in the normal write method. - an exception MUST be thrown if any of the individual writes detects a condition which would raise an exception for the normal write method. - the notes about memory management from the buffer class apply. - if for any of the given iovecs no len_in is given, then the buffer's (size - offset) is used as len_in.
+If that is also not available, a 'BadParameter' exception is thrown. - if for any of the given iovecs, the of (offset + len_in) is larger than size, a 'BadParameter' exception is thrown.

-- similar to readv (2) as specified by POSIX